shurushetr/awesome-snapmaker/readme.md

   - [ItsLitho](https://itslitho.com/) - another lithophanes generator.
   - [Full control G-Code](http://fullcontrolgcode.com/) - this is not for the faint of heart.
 God level 3d models generator.
 [Check this video out.](https://www.youtube.com/watch?v=ZgytQDoaD5M&t=584s)
   - [Tray generator](https://deckinabox.sgenoud.com/) - make up any tray in a few minutes with or without lids.
+  - [Cookie Cutter Generator](https://app.cookiecad.com/) - Turn an image into a cookie cutter by uploading it.
 - **Laser**
   - [Create boxes and more! - One site to rule them all](https://www.festi.info/boxes.py/) - amazing online vector generator for designing boxes, shelfes, bins, tests and much more.
   - [Keychaines, Name-Snowflakes, Connected Text and more](https://cuttle.xyz/templates) - some are free for personal use, some are pro only.